verilator/verilator/docs/guide/extensions.rst

 .. option:: /*verilator&32;hier_block*/

-   Specifies that the module is a unit of hierarchical Verilation.
+   Specifies that the module is an unit of hierarchical Verilation.
 This metacomment must be between :code:`module module_name(...);` and :code:`endmodule`.
 The module will not be inlined nor uniquified for each instance in hierarchical Verilation.
 Note that the metacomment is